gillescochez/laboite/README.md

 # Custom languages

-And, as you would have guessed by now, languages are handled the same way
+And, as you would have guessed by now, languages are handled the same way.

 ```javascript